Skip to content

 Profiling

-profile = profiler.profile("sample_data.csv")
+profile = th.profile("sample_data.csv")

-print(f"Rows: {profile.row_count}")
+print(f"Rows: {profile.row_count:,}")

 print(f"Columns: {profile.column_count}")